pret/pokered/README.md

 New Pokemon:
 ====
 - The 34 known beta Pokemon that were cut from RBY have been fully implemented.
-- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Steelix, Glaceon
+- Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Kleavor, Glaceon
 - Evolutions or Pre-evolutions of a Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Pudi
 	- note that for Pokemon that appeared in the Spaceworld '97 demo and had their sprite design altered, the sprite from SW97 was used instead